krsiakdaniel/krsiakdaniel/README.md

 ## About me

-I am a React Developer with over 4 years of experience in creating user-friendly and responsive web applications.
+I am **Front End - React Developer** with over 4 years of experience in creating user-friendly and responsive web applications.
 I have worked with JavaScript, TypeScript, React, and Redux, as well as other technologies such as Figma, and Tailwind CSS.
 I have a strong background in UI design, functional components, and code quality.

 In my previous roles, I have developed new features, updated legacy codebases, and implemented responsive design for various web projects, such as a chat solution for customer care teams, chatbot settings, and also bank website with search and exchange rates functionalities.